kaylumah/hosting/_site/_posts/2019-09-07-using-csharp-code-your-git-hooks.md

 ### pre push Hook

 It is even possible to use NuGet packages in our hooks.
-Let say we want to prevent pushes to master (perhaps not even commits?) we can read a config file using Newtonsoft.Json and look for a protected branch and abort.
+Let say we want to prevent pushes to master (perhaps not even commits?).
+We can read a config file using Newtonsoft.Json and look for a protected branch and abort.

 ```csharp
 #!/usr/bin/env dotnet dotnet-script